MetaMask/SIPs/SIPS/sip-2.md

 ```

 - Required
-  - `getAccounts()` - Returns a list of all created accounts of all supported chains.
+  - `getAccounts()` - Returns a list of all managed accounts of all supported chains.
   - `handleRequest()` - The main way DApps can communicate with the snap.
 The returned data MUST be JSON serializable.
   - `on()` - The wallet will use this function to register callbacks for events declared in permission specification.
-The snap MUST return a unique string representing that specific event subscription.
+The wallet SHALL register at most one listener per each unique `[origin, chainId, eventName]` tuple.
-  - `off()` - The wallet will use this function to unsubscribe from events.
-The argument passed is one of the handles returned by `on()`.
+  - `off()` - The wallet will use this function to unsubscribe from events registered using `on()`.
 - Creation
-  - `addAccounts?()` - Creates a `count` of new accounts.
+  - `addAccounts?()` - Creates new account.
   - `removeAccount?()` - Removes specific account.
 - Importing
   - `importAccount?()` - Imports an account of supported chain type into the keyring.
 The data is Snap-specific.
 The data format MUST be JSON serializable, and SHOULD be in the same format as the one returned from `exportAccount()`.